 'We're grateful to the Cabinet Secretary for Education and Skills for joining us at Liberton Primary School as the pupils and their families were gifted the bags.'

 'Read, Write, Count is a vital programme for children across Scotland.
 We know the benefit of providing children with an opportunity to discover a passion for reading and to bond with their families over books and other book items provided within these bags.

 'I would like to thank Scottish Book Trust for their continued work on the Read, Write, Count programme and to Liberton Primary School for inviting me to enjoy this wonderful day with everyone.'

 Notes to Editors

-Please direct all media requests to Abi Baross, Marketing and PR Manager: firstname.lastname@example.org(this will open in a new window).
+Please direct all media requests to Abi Baross, Marketing and PR Manager: firstname.lastname@example.org.

 Scottish Book Trust